alexhwilliams/blog.teddyhyde.com/_posts/2013-04-05-using-hyde-transformations.md

 title: "Using Hyde Transforms"
 ---

 Hyde Transforms allow you to customize the Teddy Hyde editor.
 Technically a Hyde Transform is a bit of JSON which the Teddy Hyde editor loads and then adds menu items which allow you to do insertions with predefined text snippets and more.
-Hyde Transforms support placeholders and filters to allow you to dynamically build powerful extensions into the Teddy Hyde editor.
+Hyde Transforms support placeholders and filters to allow you to build powerful dynamic extensions into the Teddy Hyde editor.

 Use these rake tasks (available from the [Rakefile](https://github.com/xrd/blog.teddyhyde.com/blob/gh-pages/Rakefile) in a [Teddy Hyde created Jekyll blog](https://teddyhyde.com)) to learn more.